Forien/foundryvtt-forien-armoury/README.md

 ## Recommended 3rd Party Modules
+These modules are important for functionality of this module's **Features**.
+While not strictly **required**, I highly recommend using them:
 * [Times Up](https://foundryvtt.com/packages/times-up) — Allows for automatic disabling of effects, especially useful for Temporary Runes introduced in Forien's Armoury

+### Other suggested modules
+These modules work with _some Documents_ (Actors, Items etc.) I provide in the Compendiums.
+Those are only necessary if you plan on using those Documents.
 * [Active Token Effects](https://foundryvtt.com/packages/ATL) — Allows to use presets such as "torch" etc. for Lighting items

-### Other suggested modules
 * [Item Piles](https://foundryvtt.com/packages/item-piles) — Awesome module that allows you to make tokens lootable, create treasure chests, bank vaults and - most importantly in my opinion - merchants.
 Forien's Armoury includes 92 Rollable Tables ready to be used to Populate Items for Merchants, as well as 6 prefab merchants!

+### Notable mentions
 * [DFreds Effects Panel](https://foundryvtt.com/packages/dfreds-effects-panel) — Isn't specifically linked to Forien's Armoury in any way, but provides nice and clean effects display with ability to toggle them, so I recommend trying it